 In the case of a configuration where the required field must be populated with a linked object such as a company, the companies in the company column have to already exist as company objects in the database.
 Depending upon these rules, you may be required to import data in a certain order, e.g. the companies list first, then the list of assets.

 Once you have prepared your import file, navigate back to the import tool, upload the file (step #2 above) and click Process to import the data.

 If the data entry rules are not respected or the data in your spreadsheet is not imported properly, the import tool will display an error message and specify the columns where there are issues.

 You will need to update the import file and re-upload it.
-If you are having trouble getting the data prepared or experience these error messages repeatedly, contact Inova support.
+If you are having trouble getting the data prepared or experience these error messages repeatedly, contact your Inova Customer Success Manager.